 On a winter's night in 2000, while walking down a quiet street, a whirlwind blew towards me.
-As it approached, God told me that music was coming back into my life.
-I'll let you reach your own conclusions, but 22 CD's worth of music later and I know that it was a genuine word from the Lord.
+As it approached, it seemed to me that God told me music was coming back into my life.
+I'll let you reach your own conclusions, but 27 CD's worth of music later and I know that it was a genuine word from the Lord.

 Oddly enough, I suppose, (given that incident and that I'm a Christian) few of these tracks are 'worship' tunes in the usual sense of that word.
 What they represent is the outpouring of a life that is offered to God in worship.
 The songs on this page reflect every different frame of mind and mood of heart through which I've passed since that night.
 Some of them are just silly, fun songs because I love music; I love people and I love life.
 Many are more serious; some are quite dark.
 They are reflections about life, death, love, God, humanity, inhumanity, faith, weakness, joy, hope, frustration, vision, confusion, depression and even desperation.
 In fact, just about every frame; of heart and mind a person can feel is expressed somewhere on this page, I think.
 For, no doubt, music is part of life and all of life has a place in music.

 Let me ask you a question.